Important notice

 sed -i 's/Context createConnector='false'/Context createConnector='true'/g' /etc/default/activemq/conf/activemq.xml

-Sym-link ActiveMQ into /bin/bash so that it can be easily called into terminal
+Sym-link ActiveMQ into /bin/bash so that it can be easily called into the terminal

 ln -s /etc/init.d/activemq /usr/bin/activemq